lzim/teampsd/resources/bios/mushiana_bio.md

-Swap Mushiana

-Research extern and graudate student in Clinical Psychology at the University of San Francisco.
-Member of the qualitative workgroup.
-Fun Facts: Soccer coach and enjoys window shopping at antique shops.
+Swap Mushiana is a graduate student in Clinical Psychology at the University of San Francisco and a research extern on Team PSD.
+He hopes to continue to develop his clinical skills in health psychology and improve public health outcomes for underserved populations suffering with chronic illnesses using participatory principles and systems dynamics.
+He works most closely on the qualitative work group on Team PSD.
+Swap is a Bay Area (CA) native who grew up playing soccer and continues to coach at the youth and college level.